kicaj29/aws/Lambda/readme.md

 docker run --name localstack_for_lambda -p 4567:4566 --platform linux --privileged -v //var/run/docker.sock:/var/run/docker.sock -d -e SERVICES=sqs,sns,logs,lambda,iam -e LAMBDA_EXECUTOR=docker localstack/localstack:latest
 ```

-Unfortunately privileged mode is not supported on Windows even if we specify `--platform linux` flag because this command generates out put:
+Unfortunately privileged mode is not supported on Windows even if we specify `--platform linux` flag because this command generates output:
 ```
 docker: Error response from daemon: Windows does not support privileged mode.
 ```

-Let's try run it without privileged mode - then also we have to use default `LAMBDA_EXECUTOR`.
+Let's try run it without privileged mode - then also we have to use `local` as `LAMBDA_EXECUTOR`.
 From [docs](https://hub.docker.com/r/localstack/localstack):

 `LAMBDA_EXECUTOR` supports values: `local`, `docker` - default, `docker-reuse` but for the last 2 if the localstack is started inside Docker, then the `docker` command needs to be available inside the container and to achieve this we have to the container in privileged mode.